Resources

 This should not require a DevOps project

-For solo builders and small teams, the first useful version is simple: one key, one agent, one project, one grant, one audit trail.
-Advanced policy can come later; the urgent problem is avoiding raw keys in chat.
+For solo builders and small teams, the useful path is simple: store the credential, name the agent, grant the right access, run the workflow, and review the audit trail.
+Advanced policy can come later; the urgent problem is making safe access easier than pasting raw keys into chat.

 What good control looks like